alexcarchiar/bank/Documentation/Documentation.md

 #### Area

-class Area(code, address, city, email, pec).
+class Area(code, address, city, email, pec, telephone).
 All the attributes are the ones found in Area table (see the *2.
 Relational Database* in the documentation)

 We have the following methods: